 For a small island, Ireland's contribution to world literature is immense.
 From playwrights to poets, songwriters to storytellers, Ireland's literary heritage takes in four Nobel prizewinners (George Bernard Shaw, WB Yeats, Samuel Beckett and Seamus Heaney), and continues to thrive today with Pulitzer prizewinning poet Paul Muldoon, and award-winning novelists such as Eimear McBride, Emma Donoghue, Colm Tóibín and Anna Burns.
 These writers follow a historic tradition of storytelling across the island of Ireland, which once took the form of folklore, heroic tales and myths passed down by people known as seanchaí.
-The ancient art of storytelling is today celebrated at events such as the Cape Clear Island Storytelling Festival in County Cork (Sept), as well as popular literature festivals such as Listowel Writers' Week, County Kerry (May); Dalkey Book Festival, County Dublin (June); and the Belfast Book Festival (June).
+The ancient art of storytelling is today celebrated at events such as the Cape Clear Island Storytelling Festival in County Cork (Sept), as well as popular literature festivals such as Listowel Writers' Week, County Kerry (May); Dalkey Book Festival, County Dublin (June); and the Hillsborough Festival of Literature and Ideas in County Down (April).
 And in Dublin - a UNESCO City of Literature - you can get the whole story at the new Museum of Literature Ireland, which boasts multimedia exhibitions and priceless artefacts.

-Of course, while many a story has been told in the firelit, stone-floored surrounds of a traditional Irish pub, they're more famous as places to hear a spot of music.
+Of course, while many a story has been told in the firelit, stonefloored surrounds of a traditional Irish pub, they're more famous as places to hear a spot of music.
 Dotted around the island, from the cosmopolitan cities of Cork and Waterford to quiet rural spots such as the 17th century thatched cottage of Crosskeys Inn, County Antrim, you'll find hundreds of traditional pubs with a weekly roster of in-house musicians and guest performers.
 Drop in, sit back and enjoy the tunes.
-And if you've got the know-how, pull up a stool and join in... the more the merrier. ♥
+And if you've got the know-how, pull up a stool and join in... the more the merrier. ●

-- 1 Cork City Gaol
+- Cork City Gaol

-- 2 The Quays Galway
+- The Ouays Galway 2

-- 3 Derry Girls mural Derry~Londonderry
+- Derry Girls mural Derry ~Londonderry

-- 4 Cork city
+- Cork city

-- 5 Galway city
+- Galway city

-- ${\it 6} \quad {\it The Guildhall} \, {\it Derry \sim London derry}$
+- The Guildhall Derry~Londonderry